fido-alliance/iot-fdo-conformance-tools/README.md

 - `make build_frontend` - will only regenerate static frontend

 ## Running

+For the onprem running now enviroment, except for `GODEBUG=x509sha1=1` env, is needed.
+For online deployment, take `example.env`.
+Set required variables, and rename to `.env`

 - `./fdo-fido-conformance-server-OS seed` will generate testing config, and pre-seed testing device credentials.
 This will take just a minute to run.
 Need to be run only once
 - `./fdo-fido-conformance-server-OS serve` will serve testing frontend on port 8080 (http://localhost:8080/)[http://localhost:8080/]
     - If you experience issues with SHA1 checking, please run with `GODEBUG=x509sha1=1` env